-Gaming Supervisors with little to no experience tend to make between $28870 and $38520 while the more experienced ones make over $60430 per year.
+Gaming Supervisors with little to no experience tend to make between $26610 and $36650 while the more experienced ones can earn over $62240 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Gaming Supervisor is to move to a higher paying state like MD.
-Right now, the highest paying states for Gaming Supervisors are MD, NJ, CT, NV and DE.
+One of the easiest ways to increase your salary as a Gaming Supervisor is to move to a higher paying state like CT.
+Right now, the highest paying states for Gaming Supervisors are CT, MD, NV, DE and CA.

-3 other factors that can increase your salary as A Gaming Supervisor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Gaming Supervisor is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Gaming Supervisors what degree they had when they got the job and most of them said they had a High School Diploma followed by Some college courses.
+We asked other Gaming Supervisors what degree they had when they got the job and most of them said they had a High School Diploma followed by a College Certificate.